 - Use the extra time to update other safety necessities: Many people use the fall DST as an opportunity to prepare for the winter months.
 Use DST as a reminder to check and replace batteries in fire/smoke alarms, update home security systems, construct emergency car kits and perform maintenance on vehicles to get them ready for frequent night driving and coming winter weather.

 As DST approaches, we hope that you and your family experience a safe transition.
-If you would like to help spread awareness about pedestrian safety, you can get a FREE Watch for Pedestrians bumper sticker here, just in time for Halloween and DST!If you or a loved one experience an accident during daylight saving time due to a negligent driver’s actions, please contact the experienced personal injury attorneys at Hupy and Abraham for a free consultation at 800-800-5678, or start a live chat with us anytime at Hupy.com.
+If you would like to help spread awareness about pedestrian safety, you can get a FREE Watch for Pedestrians bumper sticker here, just in time for DST!If you or a loved one experience an accident during daylight saving time due to a negligent driver’s actions, please contact the experienced personal injury attorneys at Hupy and Abraham for a free consultation at 800-800-5678, or start a live chat with us anytime at Hupy.com.